 At what age do I have to stop driving?

-Currently in the UK there is no legal age where someone is no longer allowed to drive.
+Currently in the UK there is no legal maximum age limit for drivers.